-Designed to help students understand how to organize a small fashion retail enterprise.
-Decision-making required for the successful management of a small fashion store will be covered.
-Students will develop a model plan for a small fashion retail store.
-(3 hrs. lect.)
+Principles and procedures in organizing a small fashion enterprise.
+Application of decision-making techniques.
+Students will develop and evaluate a model plan for a small fashion store.
+(4 hrs. lect.)

 131 Fashion Supervision (3)

 Prerequisite or Co-requisite: FT 127, FT 130